sansomlab/cellhub/docsrc/IFNbExample.rst

 IFNb PBMC example
 =================

-To get started create a suitable directory and cd into it.
+To get started create a directory for the cellhub run and cd into it.

 Copy the yml, sample.tsv, integration.tsv and export.tsv configuration and metadata files for this example to the working folder::

-  cp /path/to/cellhub/examples/ifnb_pbmc/* .
+  cp /path/to/cellhub/examples/ifnb_pbmc/cellhub/* .

 1. Running Cellranger